-Are you interested in becoming a foster parent?
+Are you interested in foster parenting?
 Then you’ve come to the right place for thoughts and ideas that will help and encourage you in this new venture.

 Below are some of the positive and negative experiences in foster care.
 I also want to remind you that I have been a foster dad for six years, and I still enjoy it.
 So, don’t be discouraged by the list of negatives.